ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## How can you determine the full path of a command you are about to use?
 >
-> To see which command will actually be run when you intend to run a
+> To see which program will actually be used when you run a
-> `COMMAND`, use `which` command, e.g.
+> command, use the `which` command; e.g.:
 > ~~~
 > $ which afni
 > /usr/bin/afni
 > ~~~
 > {: .bash}
-> Do not mix this up with the `locate` command, which (if available) would
+> Do not confuse this with the `locate` command, which (if available) would
-> just find a file with that word somewhere in the file name/path.
+> find a file containing the specified word somewhere in the file name/path.
 {: .solution}

-> ## Beware of builtin commands
+> ## Beware of built-in ("builtin") commands
 >
-> Some commands might be implemented by shell itself, and their
+> Some commands might be implemented by a shell itself, and that
-> implementation might differ from the one provided by a core
+> implementation may differ from the one provided by another
 > set of tools.
 >
 > Note that `which` is not a builtin command in bash (but is in